dipankardas011/dipankardas-portfolio/content/diary/Mar25.md

 description = "Let's talk about my March 2025"
 +++

+# Date 2025-03-03 2025-03-05
+* working with ksctl provision new design to learn about graph topology and other aspects
+* extra work on owasp zap and cncf green reviews
+* frappe in office

 # Date 2025-03-02
 * completed the pulse schedules
 * successful setup owasp zap as proxy service and came to know about firefox and chrome proxy settings with https based custom certificates allow